top of page

 Left Hand, Standard Rotation

-Standing behind of the engine and looking at the flywheel, if it is turning to the left, in counter-clockwise direction then it is a standard rotating engine.
+Standing behind the engine and looking at the flywheel, if it is turning to the left, in a counter-clockwise direction then it is a standard rotating engine.

 Flywheel Rotation